List of God of War characters: Kratos

 Kratos is the primary character of the God of War series.
-He was originally portrayed as a power-hungry Spartan who, to save his life, was eventually forced to serve the Olympian god Ares.
+He was originally portrayed as a power-hungry Spartan who, to save his life, was eventually forced to serve the Olympian god Ares, committing numerous atrocities in his name.
 During one murderous rampage, Kratos accidentally killed his wife and daughter.
 He then renounced Ares, became a tormented soul (including imprisonment by the Furies), and served the gods for ten years in hopes of becoming free of the nightmares.
 He eventually killed Ares and became the God of War, but was betrayed by his father, Zeus.
 A series of attempts to free himself from the influence of the gods and Titans followed, culminating in a final confrontation with Zeus, ending in the god's death and the reign of the Olympian Gods.
 In the aftermath, Athena appeared and Kratos sacrificed himself to prevent her from becoming the supreme goddess of the world.
 Many years later, surviving his fatal sacrifice, Kratos relocated to the world of the Norse gods in Midgard, fathering a son named Atreus.
 Following the death of his second wife Faye, he and Atreus journey to the highest peak of the nine realms to fulfill her promise and spread her ashes there.
 Along their journey, Kratos eventually reveals that he is a god to Atreus, and they defeat Baldur, in turn becoming an enemy of the Norse gods, and setting Ragnarök in motion.
 They then try to prevent Ragnarök, but after discovering that it is only destined to destroy Asgard, they in turn see it through, defeating Odin in the process.
 Following the destruction of Asgard and Odin's death, Kratos, along with Freya and Mímir, set out to rebuild and restore peace to the nine realms, while Atreus goes off on his own to find any surviving giants.
 After going through several trials in Valhalla and with Týr's counseling via sparring sessions, Kratos makes peace with his past and joins Freya's council as the new Norse God of War so that he can be a god of hope.

-The character was originally voiced by Terrence C. Carson; his final portrayal of the character was in 2013's Ascension.
+The character was originally voiced by Terrence C. Carson; his final portrayal of the character was in 2013's Ascension until he returned to voice the character and provide narration for God of War Sons of Sparta (2026).
 Christopher Judge replaced TC Carson in 2018's God of War.
-Antony Del Rio voiced the character as a child in Ghost of Sparta (2010).
+Antony Del Rio voiced the character as a child in Ghost of Sparta (2010) and reprised the role in Sons of Sparta.